lingzhq/FedMeZO/README.md

 ## Installation

-The installation of FedMeZO is similar to minimal FederatedScope-LLM (see [here](https://github.com/alibaba/FederatedScope/tree/llm) for details), with recommended installation setting as follow:
+The installation of FedMeZO is similar to FederatedScope-LLM (see [here](https://github.com/alibaba/FederatedScope/tree/llm) for details), with recommended installation setting as follow:
 ```python
 # Create virtual environments with conda
 conda create -n fedmezo python=3.9